 Based on both groups of principles, we execute a principle-based analysis of the set contribution functions with respect to several gradual semantics (Section~\ref{sec:analysis}), whose results are summarized in Tables~\ref{table:principle-overview-1} and Tables~\ref{table:principle-overview-2}.
-Finally, we sketch an application scenario of set contribution functions, based on a QBAG use-case from the literature (Section~\ref{sec:application}), before we conclude the paper by a brief discussion of related and potential future work (Section~\ref{sec:discussion}).
-An implementation of our contribution functions is, alongside documentation and examples, available at \url{https://github.com/TimKam/Quantitative-Bipolar-Argumentation}.
+Finally, we sketch an application scenario of set contribution functions, based on a QBAG use-case from the literature (Section~\ref{sec:application}), and we conclude the paper with a brief discussion of related and potential future work (Section~\ref{sec:discussion}).
+An implementation of our contribution functions, alongside documentation and examples, is available at \url{https://github.com/TimKam/Quantitative-Bipolar-Argumentation}.